ryan-l-robinson/theology.ryanrobinson.ca/content/posts/2021/microsoft-search-introduction.md

 ---
 title: "Microsoft Search: Introduction"
+description: "Microsoft Search has more power than initially appears.
+Here's some key features."
 date: "2021-04-07T10:16:00-04:00"
 author: "Ryan Robinson"
-category: "Microsoft 365"
 tags:
-  - posts
+  - Microsoft 365
 ---

 Microsoft Search may be the most underrated feature available as part of Microsoft 365.
 Maybe that’s because Microsoft themselves haven’t been promoting it that heavily, or maybe it’s because it is associated with Bing, the mention of which usually prompts the question “Bing still exists?”
 But those people are missing out on the potential productivity benefits that comes from having one search tool to find your data across all your Microsoft systems as well as yes, public Bing search.